abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Interlude - coordinate systems
 ---

 The concept of the Cartesian product was first defined by the mathematician and philosopher René Descartes as a basis for the *Cartesian coordinate system*.
-Although it does not look like it, both concepts are named after him (or after the Latinized version of his name.)
+Although it does not look like it, both concepts are named after him (or after the Latinized version of his name).

 You probably know how the Cartesian coordinate system works, but an equally interesting question, of which you probably haven't thought about, is how we can define it using sets and functions.